 |JD Attrition, First Year to Second Year||4% (Fall 2016-Fall 2017; 6 students transferred out, 1 student transferred in)|

-*Data certified by the LSAC/ABA Credential Certification Process
+*Data verified by the LSAC/ABA Credential Certification Process

 |States and Territories Represented